SaumenM0ndal/DSAD/README.md

-# 🧠 DSAD – Data Structures and Algorithms Repository
+# 🧠 DSAD – Data Structures.
+Algorithms and Design Repository

 My growing collection of data structures, algorithm problems and design problems written in **multiple programming languages** like Java, Python, C++, and more.